qnavryy/dotcat/README.md

                                             prompt the user for every category
 ```

-## Linking Behavior
+## Behavior
-All files (including symlinks) in a category are symlinked to `$HOME`, non existent directories are created.
+If it exists `<category>.rc` is sourced.
+All files (including symlinks) in the category are symlinked to `$HOME`, non existent directories are created.
 Conflicting files are overwritten.

 ## Contributing
 Bug reports and pull requests are always welcome.